Skip to main content

 4. Computer security: to visualize network traffic patterns and detect anomalies.

-5. Cancer research: to visualize molecular profiles of tumor samples and identify subtypes of cancer.
+5. Cancer research: to visualize molecular profiles of tumor samples and identify cancer subtypes.

 6. Geological domain interpretation: to visualize seismic attributes and to identify geological anomalies.